KitwareMedical/SlicerITKUltrasound/README.rst

 Run the tests for the extension by executing `ctest` in *<SlicerITKUltrasound-Superbuild>/SlicerITKUltrasound-build*.
+With Visual Studio on Windows, run `ctest -C Release` or `ctest -C Debug`.

 To use the modules from Slicer's user interface: add the generated modules to Slicer's module search path by opening Slicer, then *Edit -> Application